83a High Street

 0800 181 4420

 PODS has recently produced a Dissociation Resource Guide.
-This A4, printed and comb bound publication contains over 50 pages and is stuffed full of facts, stats, definitions and articles relating to trauma, dissociation, DDNOS and DID.
+This A4 printed publication contains over 50 pages and is stuffed full of facts, stats, definitions and articles relating to trauma, dissociation, DDNOS and DID.

 Click here for a sample Contents page.
 You can order and pay online or send in an order form with a cheque.